gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 34: Functions are objects

 **First class functions**: everything you can do with other types you can do with functions.
-Assign them to variables, pass them around, create them on the fly.
+Assign them to variables, pass them around, and create them on the fly.

 Functions don't need a name, they can be anonymous and the code that we write in the function is just one of the properties that we are adding to the function.
 The special thing is that that property is invocable ();

 We have to think of functions as objects, whose code happens to be a property of that object.

-It can be moved around, copied, just like a string or a number or another object.
+It can be moved around, and copied, just like a string or a number or another object.

 ```javascript
 function greet() {